Particular/Workshop.NServiceBus/README.md

 ### Install the pre-requisites

-To complete the exercises, you require a Windows machine and Visual Studio.
+To complete the exercises, you require a Windows machine and Visual Studio/Rider.

 #### Visual Studio